 You may be recording lessons or classroom demonstrations to use in your teaching.
-Share your knowledge and expertise with learners beyond your classroom by contributing to iTunes U. You can also take advantage of our summer contracts and create a course specifically for iTunes U.
+Share your knowledge and expertise with learners beyond your classroom by contributing to iTunes U. You can also take advantage of our content contracts and create a course or collection specifically for iTunes U.

 We know that students are motivated by tasks that allow them to work for authentic purposes and audiences.
 We also know that it is effective for students to tackle creative, project based tasks using digital tools to learn and demonstrate their learning.

-State agency programs, non-profit entities and educational initiatives like Arkansas Transition Services, AALI, ASTA, EAST Initiative, and Hot Springs National Park have created an iTunes presence, making their media available for download through Arkansas on iTunes U. If you have educational media that addresses the K-12 audience of students or educators, consider adding iTunes U to your communications plan.
+State agency programs, non-profit entities and educational initiatives like ASMSA, My School Info, Key Points, ASTA, and Hot Springs National Park have created an iTunes presence, making their media available for download through Arkansas on iTunes U. If you have educational media that addresses the K-12 audience of students or educators, consider adding iTunes U to your communications plan.